 Shirley grabbed my hand and we trotted back down the road in the direction of the hawk.
 She opened the gate and held on tight as we passed the ferocious bird that I continued to watch very carefully.
 I thought it was watching me, too.
-When we reached what Shirley considered to be a safe distance beyond it, she sent me packing.
+When we reached what Shirley considered a safe distance beyond it, she sent me packing.

 I’m sure Shirley got back on the bus, but I never looked because, with both the hawk and the bus behind me, I flew down our gravel road as fast as my five-year-old legs could carry me.
 The dog kept pace, utterly oblivious to my great anxiety.

 Granny’s trusted remedy: hot tea

-I ran directly to Granny’s house that was perched on a hill not far from our home.
+I ran directly to Granny’s house which was perched on a hill not far from our home.
 She listened carefully to my tale of woe while fixing me a cup of tea liberally laced with cream and sugar.
 Then she toasted some bread on her wood cookstove and buttered it.
 The tea and toast certainly helped to settle my nerves.

 Granny reminded me that I sometimes pestered my brothers and this could be considered payback.
 She advised me not to tell Mom and Daddy because the boys might deal me more misery.

 I had another more serious worry, though.
 What if I was forever denied the privilege of walking up to meet the school bus?
 That would be dire punishment.

 Fortunately, Shirley understood and I was once more invited to join the big kids on their morning trek.
 Every day, though, I checked to reassure myself that there wasn’t another hawk hanging from the power pole.